PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 emissions from IIASA-IAMC-l-1-1-1, you do not need to restart or re-run them.
 However, if you have not yet started simulations, please use IIASA-IAMC-l-1-1-2.

+### IIASA-IAMC-hl-ext-1-1-1

+The IIASA-IAMC-hl-ext-1-1-1 dataset's aviation emissions have an issue with their seasonality.
+This has been corrected in IIASA-IAMC-hl-ext-1-1-2.
+If you have started or completed simulations with aviation emissions from IIASA-IAMC-hl-ext-1-1-1, you do not need to restart or re-run them.
+However, if you have not yet started simulations, please use IIASA-IAMC-hl-ext-1-1-2.

 ### IIASA-IAMC-hl-1-1-1

 The IIASA-IAMC-hl-1-1-1 dataset's aviation emissions have an issue with their seasonality.
 This has been corrected in IIASA-IAMC-hl-1-1-2.
 If you have started or completed simulations with aviation emissions from IIASA-IAMC-hl-1-1-1, you do not need to restart or re-run them.
 However, if you have not yet started simulations, please use IIASA-IAMC-hl-1-1-2.

+### IIASA-IAMC-h-ext-1-1-1

+The IIASA-IAMC-h-ext-1-1-1 dataset's aviation emissions have an issue with their seasonality.
+This has been corrected in IIASA-IAMC-h-ext-1-1-2.
+If you have started or completed simulations with aviation emissions from IIASA-IAMC-h-ext-1-1-1, you do not need to restart or re-run them.
+However, if you have not yet started simulations, please use IIASA-IAMC-h-ext-1-1-2.

 ### IIASA-IAMC-h-1-1-1